Project

 Avoid memory copy when creating lp::Packet from Fragment

-Added by Alex Afanasyev over 8 years ago.
-Updated about 6 years ago.
+Added by Alex Afanasyev about 9 years ago.
+Updated almost 7 years ago.

 Status: